-21 Savage: Young undocumented immigrants should be ‘exempt’
+21 Savage: Kids in US illegally should become citizens

 NILC honored 21 Savage for being an advocate for immigrant justice.
 He was arrested in February in what U.S. Immigration and Customs Enforcement said was a targeted operation over his expired visa.

-He spent 10 days in a detention center in south Georgia before being released.
+He spent 10 days in a detention center in southern Georgia before being released.

 The Atlanta-based rapper, whose given name is She’yaa Bin Abraham-Joseph, is a British citizen who moved to the U.S. when he was 7.
 His visa expired in 2006, but his lawyers had said that wasn’t his fault.